About Me

 Current & Upcoming shows

-The Talented Mr Ripley by Patricia Highsmith
+Talented Mir Ripley by Patricia Highsmith

-Dir & Adapted by Mark Leipacher
+Dir &Adapted: Mark Leipacher

 Miss Saigon by Alain Boublil & Claude-Michel Schonberg